llopez-aitic/purchase-workflow/purchase_request/README.rst

 and the requested date.

-"Indirectly" means that the purchase request initiated by the application automatically, for example, from procurement orders (the module purchase_request_procurement is also needed for this feature).
+"Indirectly" means that the purchase request initiated by the application automatically, for example, from procurement orders (MO, SO).

 A purchase request is an instruction to Purchasing to procure a certain quantity of materials services, so that they are available at a